saurabh1088/notes/iOS/Auth/oAuth2PointO.md

 - Okta
 - Amazon Cognito

-### 1.2 Register app with oAuth Provider
+### 1.2 Register the app with the oAuth Provider
-The app requiring oAuth2.0 implementation need to be registered with the oAuth provider.
-This process is usually on some console provided by oAuth provider where one can add the application and obtain a `client ID` and `client secret`.
+To use OAuth 2.0, the app must be registered with the chosen provider.
+This process is usually done through the provider's developer console, where the following credentials are obtained:

-`client secret` is optional.
+- Client ID (mandatory)
+- Client Secret (optional, depending on the provider)

 ### 1.3 Update App for redirect URL
 One need to configure a redirect URL, using URL scheme or Universal Links.
 This redirect URL is required by authorisation